Brett Ritchie: Boston Bruins

 After seven seasons within the Stars organization, on June 25, 2019, Ritchie was not tendered a qualifying offer enabling him to become an unrestricted free agent on July 1.
 Marking his 26th birthday on the opening day of free agency, Ritchie was signed to a one-year, $1 million contract with the Boston Bruins.
-He made his season debut with the Bruins on October 4, against the Dallas Stars.
+He made his season debut with the Bruins on October 3, against the Dallas Stars.
 He subsequently scored the first goal of the 2019–20 season to lift them to a 2–1 victory.
 Following the season opener, he tallied two goals and three points in 14 games before missing several more contests due to various injuries.
 He missed seven games to recover from an infection before returning to the Bruins lineup on November 23.
 However, his return was shortlived as his infection continued to flare up.
 He missed seven more games to recover from the infection before returning to the lineup again on December 7.
 He was eventually re-assigned to the Bruins' AHL affiliate, the Providence Bruins on January 15 after accumulating two goals and four assists for six points through 27 games.

 Calgary Flames and Arizona Coyotes

-As a free agent from the Bruins, Ritchie was left unsigned entering training camp to the delayed 2020–21 season.
+As a free agent from the Bruins, Ritchie was left unsigned entering training camp for the delayed 2020–21 season.
 On January 9, 2021, Ritchie was invited to join the Calgary Flames training camp on a professional tryout basis.
 After impressing at training camp, Ritchie signed a one-year, two-way contract with an average annual value of $700,000 with the Calgary Flames on January 17, 2021.
 After concluding his second season with the Flames, Ritchie was left to explore free agency before re-signing with the Flames approaching training camp to a one-year, $750,000 contract on September 22, 2022.

-In the following 2022–23 season, Ritchie added six goals through 34 regular season games before he was dealt at the NHL trade deadline along with Connor Mackey to the Arizona Coyotes in exchange for Nick Ritchie and Troy Stecher on March 3, 2023.
+In the following 2022–23 season, Ritchie added six goals through 34 regular season games before he was dealt at the NHL trade deadline along with Connor Mackey to the Arizona Coyotes in exchange for his younger brother Nick Ritchie and Troy Stecher on March 3, 2023.
 The trade marked the first time in NHL history that brothers had been traded for each other, but the second time overall in North American professional sports, following a 2008 National Basketball Association (NBA) trade that saw Pau Gasol and Marc Gasol traded for each other.